A gettysburg must-do list for those on a budget

 Dedicated on the 125th Anniversary of the Battle of Gettysburg, it depicts the clash between Colonel Charles Coster’s Union forces and the Confederate brigade led by General Harry Hays.

-Located in a residential area at East Steven’s Street and Hazel Alley in Gettysburg, the memorial is a free thing to do in Gettysburg, but it is among the historical sites that no one ever sees.
+Located in a residential area at East Steven’s Street and Hazel Alley in Gettysburg, the memorial is not only one of the most unique free things to do in Gettysburg, but it is also a hidden gem that is listed in the historical sites that no one ever sees.

 Parking is limited.